 What to do the moment you notice it's gone

-Stop moving.
-The single biggest mistake men make with a lost wedding ring is pacing around the house, the yard, or the parking lot before the brain has caught up.
-Every step you take spreads the search area and grinds a small metal band deeper into carpet, grass, or gravel.
+Stop moving before you do anything else.
+The single biggest mistake men make with a lost wedding ring is pacing around the house, the yard, or the parking lot before the brain catches up.
+Every step spreads the search area and grinds a small metal band deeper into carpet, grass, or gravel.
 Freeze, breathe, and think backward.

 Where lost wedding rings usually turn up

-Lost rings are predictable.
-They follow gravity, water, and the shape of whatever you were doing.
+Lost rings are predictable: they follow gravity, water, and the shape of whatever you were doing.
 Knowing the common hiding spots turns a hopeless sweep into a short list you can actually work through.

 How to search like you mean it